gtxaspec/ingenic-audiodaemon/README.md

 - **iad (Ingenic Audio Daemon)**: A background process for handling audio on Ingenic devices.
   - **iac (Ingenic Audio Client)**: A client-side utility to interact with the audio daemon.
   - **audioplay**: A standalone audio player for Ingenic devices.
-  - **wc-console**: A client utility that establishes a WebSocket server, enabling the capture and streaming of audio data from web browsers.
+  - **web_client**: A client utility that establishes a WebSocket server, enabling the capture and streaming of audio data from web browsers.
+  - **wc-console**: A client tool that establishes a WebSocket server, used for audio debugging, outputting the audio stream to stdout.

 ---